vatai/vatai.github.io/_posts/2022-05-18-continuous-benchmarking-on-supercomputers.md

 should be running all the time, connected to GitHub.com, waiting for jobs.
 As stated on GitHub, this should be enabled only for **private** repositories.

+# Future work

+Next, I'd like to figure out how to write a workflow or a job which monitors when the submitted script finishes.